GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/Constitutive.rst

 In an input XML file, constitutive models are listed in the ``<Constitutive>`` block.
 Each parameterized model has its own XML tag, and each must be assigned a unique name via the ``name`` attribute.
 Names are used to assign models to regions of the physical domain via the ``materialList`` attribute of the ``<CellElementRegion>`` node (see :ref:`XML_ElementRegions`).
-In some cases, physics solvers must also be assigned specific constitutive models to use (see :ref:`Solvers`).
+In some cases, physics packages must also be assigned specific constitutive models to use (see :ref:`Solvers`).

 A typical ``<Constitutive>`` and ``<ElementRegions>`` block will look like: